jamiemccrindle/foldr.uk/foldr-uk-website/blog/2021-06-01-app-service-devcontainer.md

 :::caution note

 While this does appear to work, it seems a little fragile.
-The connection times out sporadically and I haven't used it to do development in earnest yet.
+The connection times out sporadically and I haven't used it to do development in earnest yet, so caveat emptor.

 :::